Why Do We Still Need Hybrid Cars?

 Over the last few years, many EV producers overshot the demand for battery electric vehicles.
 Some examples are Ford and GM, which are now moving to hybrids, while cutting back BEV plans.
 In April, Ford expanded its popular hybrid offerings, while GM said it will begin offering plug-in hybrids.

-While Ford and GM delay BEV plans, Tesla continues to struggle.
-In April, Tesla reported a 9% drop in revenue and a $1.4 billion drop in profits.
+While Ford and GM delay BEV plans, fully BEV makers continue to struggle.
 All of this is happening because drivers are moving more toward hybrids and holding off more on BEVs as they transition away from internal combustion engine (ICE) vehicles.

 Why Are BEV Sales Decreasing?